Sachaa Jhutha

 Sachaa Jhutha (English: "Honest and Liar") is a 1970 Indian Hindi action comedy film directed by Manmohan Desai and produced by Vinod Doshi.
 The film stars Rajesh Khanna in dual roles, alongside Mumtaz and Vinod Khanna in lead roles.
 It revolves around a simple villager with a lookalike — a crook who takes advantage of the former's simplicity and mirror-image.

-Written by Desai's wife Jeevanprabha, the film is an adaptation of the 1957 Bengali film Tasher Ghar starring Uttam Kumar, which itself is based on Du Maurier's British novel The Scapegoat.
+The story was written by Desai's wife Jeevanprabha.
 The music of the film is composed by Kalyanji-Anandji and is edited by Kamlakar Kamkhanis.

 The film was the second highest grosser of the year and was declared a super hit.
 The performance of Rajesh Khanna was critically acclaimed and he won the Filmfare Best Actor Award for 1971.
 Being a box office blockbuster, it is counted among the 17 consecutive hit films of Rajesh Khanna between 1969 and 1971, by adding the two-hero films Marayada and Andaz to the 15 consecutive solo hits he gave from 1969 to 1971.

 Plot

-Bhola (Rajesh Khanna) is an innocent band musician who lives with his physically challenged sister Belu (Kumari Naaz) in a village.
+Bhola is an innocent band musician who lives with his physically challenged sister Belu in a village.
 He needs more money for his sister's marriage and sets off to Bombay to earn.
 To make his sister not feel sad about his departure, he sings a song on the way towards the railway station.
 On the other hand, the Bombay City Police Department is shocked by a series of diamond thefts which leave no clue.
-But Inspector Pradhan (Vinod Khanna) suspects the thief to be Ranjeet Kumar (also Rajesh Khanna), who is actually a wealthy diamond businessman, on the account that whenever a theft occurs, he is present there.
+But Inspector Pradhan suspects the thief to be Ranjeet Kumar, who is actually a wealthy diamond businessman, on the account that whenever a theft occurs, he is present there.
 But he has no evidence and searches for some.
-He creates a plan with Leena (Mumtaz) to attract Ranjeet and to know his secret plans.
+He creates a plan with Leena to attract Ranjeet and to know his secret plans.
 Bhola arrives in the city and he is called Ranjeet at a party.
 Ranjeet, who arrives at the party later, is surprised to see Bhola, as he looks identical to him.
 He immediately conceives a plan.
 He takes Bhola to his place and reveals himself.
 He convinces Bhola to act like Ranjeet in front of society as he is suffering from cancer and requires treatment.
 Until his return from treatment, Bhola has to make everybody believe that he is Ranjeet.
 Actually, Ranjeet does so to continue with his diamond smuggling, meanwhile, there will not be any evidence, as Bhola is going to be with Ranjeet everywhere.
 But he did not reveal the reason to him.
 He also promises that he would give money for his sister's marriage.
 Innocent Bhola believes him and agrees to the plan.